 12 New Quebec Street, W1H, roketsu.co.uk

-The latest addition to the culinary offering at the Conrad London hotel in St James comes from Sally Abé – the much gushed about chef who formely helmed the Michelin-starred Harwood Arms in Fulham.
-Opening on 1 July, the restaurant is inspired by suffragette Emily Wilding Davidson (known as Pem to her family) and will see some of the capital's top female culinary talent - including head chef Laetizia Keating and general manager Emma Underwood - take charge.
-Food, meanwhile, will be in Abé's signature elevated style and celebrate the best seasonal British produce.
+The latest addition to the culinary offering at the Conrad London hotel in St James comes from Sally Abé – the much gushed about chef who formerly helmed the Michelin-starred Harwood Arms in Fulham.
+Opened on 1 July, the restaurant is inspired by suffragette Emily Wilding Davidson (known as Pem to her family) and sees some of the capital’s top female culinary talent – including head chef Laetizia Keating and general manager Emma Underwood – take charge.
+Food, meanwhile, is in Abé’s signature elevated style and celebrate the best seasonal British produce.

 22-28 Broadway, SW1H, thepemrestaurant.com